Indiana doctor reprimanded for talking publicly about Ohio 10-year-old’s abortion

 “I think that it’s incredibly important for people to understand the real-world impacts of the laws of this country about abortion,” Bernard said.
 “I think it’s important for people to know what patients will have to go through because of legislation that is being passed, and a hypothetical does not make that impact.”

+Board member Dr. Bharat Barai opposed finding that Bernard violated privacy laws, saying that she released no direct protected identifying information such as the girl’s name or address.
+He disagreed with the board majority’s view that the combination of information about the rare instance of a pregnant 10-year-old girl could have exposed her identity.

+“We are trying to suppose that yeah this could have been done and maybe somebody could have discovered it,” Barai said.

-During Thursday’s hearing, Rokita’s office kept up a running commentary on its official Twitter account, with one post saying “When Bernard talked about the high priority she puts on legislation and speaking to the public, she did so at the expense of her own patient.
+During Thursday’s hearing lasting some 13 hours, Rokita’s office kept up a running commentary on its official Twitter account, with one post saying: “When Bernard talked about the high priority she puts on legislation and speaking to the public, she did so at the expense of her own patient.
 This shows where her priorities are as an activist rather than a doctor.”

 Bernard objected to Voight saying her choice to publicly discuss the case led to the misconduct allegations.